On behalf of The Law Office of Gustavo E. Frances, P.A.

 The holiday season is arguably the most stressful time of year for every parent.
 With all the preparations, cooking, and vacation planning involved, it is only a matter of time before your head starts spinning from all the stress.

-But those sharing child custody with their ex-spouse find themselves in a much tougher situation during the holiday season.
+But those sharing child custody with their ex-spouse finds themselves in a much tougher situation during the holiday season.
 Regardless of whether you have been divorced for years or just days, sharing child custody on Thanksgiving, Christmas, and New Year’s Eve can be extremely stressful.

 Although the holiday season is supposed to be a joyful time of year, many parents sharing custody fail to get their priorities right and end up turning the holidays into a complete nightmare for both themselves and their children.
 All those fights, disagreements, shouting, threats, emergency court hearings… These hate-filled things can ruin the holidays for your children in the blink of an eye.